 Treatments involve medications that slow down your immune system.
 These may include one or more of the following:

-Other treatments depend on the individual’s age, overall health, and the severity of the disease.
-Doctors may prescribe additional medications to control fluid build-up and high blood pressure.
+Other treatments depend on your age, overall health, and the severity of the disease.
+Your doctor may prescribe additional medications to control fluid buildup and high blood pressure.
 In addition to medication, dietary changes such as cutting down on salt intake can help control swelling and blood pressure.

 The more lung and kidney function can be preserved, the better.
 The outlook seems particularly dependent on the condition of your kidneys.
-Damage to the kidneys is often permanent, and a kidney transplant or dialysis (a process that uses specialized machinery to help filter waste and toxins out of the blood) may be necessary if the kidneys begin to fail.
+Damage to the kidneys is often permanent, and a kidney transplant or dialysis (a process that uses specialized machinery to help filter waste and toxins out of the blood) may be necessary if your kidneys begin to fail.

 Fewer than 30 percent of people with Goodpasture syndrome will suffer long-term kidney damage that requires dialysis.
-(NKF, 2009)